-While the Company believes that its existing cash and cash equivalents as of March 31, 2021 will be sufficient to sustain operations for at least the next 12 months from the issuance of these financial statements, the Company believes it may need to obtain additional financing in the future to proceed with its business plan.
-Management's plan to obtain additional resources for the Company may include additional sales of equity, traditional financing, such as loans, entry into a strategic collaboration, entry into an out-licensing arrangement or provision of additional distribution rights in some or all of our markets.
+While the Company believes that its existing cash and cash equivalents as of June 30, 2021 will be sufficient to sustain operations for at least the next 12 months from the issuance of these financial statements, the Company believes it may need to obtain additional financing in the future to proceed with its business plan.
+Management's plan to obtain additional resources for the Company may include additional sales of equity under the 2021 ATM Offering or otherwise, traditional financing, such as loans, entry into a strategic collaboration, entry into an out-licensing arrangement or provision of additional distribution rights in some or all of our markets.
 However, management cannot provide any assurance that the Company will be successful in accomplishing any or all of its plans.